Actively Recruiting

 You may qualify if you...

-- Having at least 1 major risk factor or 2 minor risk factors for venous thromboembolism
+- At least 1 major risk factor or 2 minor risk factors for postpartum blood clots

-- Major risk factors include emergency cesarean section, pre-pregnancy BMI 35 kg/m2 or higher, known low-risk thrombophilia, pre-eclampsia, pre-term delivery, peripartum systemic infection, intra-uterine growth restriction, or pregnancy loss
+- Major risk factors include emergency cesarean section, pre-pregnancy BMI ≥35 kg/m2, known low-risk thrombophilia, pre-eclampsia, pre-term delivery, peripartum systemic infection, intra-uterine growth restriction, and pregnancy loss

-- Minor risk factors include age 35 years or older, pre-pregnancy BMI between 30.0 and 34.9 kg/m2, current smoking, elective cesarean section, postpartum hemorrhage, or antenatal immobility
+- Minor risk factors include age 35 years or older, pre-pregnancy BMI 30.0-34.9 kg/m2, current smoking, elective cesarean section, postpartum hemorrhage, and antenatal immobility

 You will not qualify if you...